The Rapid Depreciation Of A Harvard Education: How Private School Grads Can Still Save Themselves

 With the number of international students applying to US universities growing, it's only natural to expect the acceptance rate to continue shrinking despite the reality that education via the internet is now free.

 In other words, the overall madness of paying enormous sums of money for a depreciating pedigree continues unabated.
 However, I believe this situation will eventually change, at least here in America.
-A Harvard education is overvalued.
+Based on the median income of Ivy League graduates, a Harvard education is overvalued.

 Harvard Acceptance Rate History